All posts

 Why it matters: the engineer who reads the issue knows what to look at without reading the description.
 Half of bug-report friction is the engineer not understanding what part of the screenshot matters.

-2. Use step markers for sequence
+2. Use step numbers for sequence

 The numbered circles auto-increment as you drop them — no manual numbering.